goong-io/goong-map-react/docs/api-reference/fullscreen-control.md

 ![Since v4.1](https://img.shields.io/badge/since-v4.1-green)

-This is a React equivalent of Mapbox's [FullscreenControl](https://www.mapbox.com/mapbox-gl-js/api/#fullscreencontrol).
+This is a React equivalent of Goong's [FullscreenControl](https://docs.goong.io/javascript/markers/#fullscreencontrol).

 ```js
 import * as React from 'react';